SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # 53. - Lunger

-While wielding only one melee weapon without the heavy tag and a free offhand, that weapon's range increases to 10 ft.
+While wielding only one melee weapon without the heavy tag and a free offhand, that weapon's range increases by 5 ft.

 # 54. - Magic Initiate